linghuaj/Angular-ColorGame/README.md

 * This is using Angular2 Beta version.
 When stable version comes out, a upgraded is needed.
 * Add keypress Support.
 * Set up a dev mode and a prod mode, so developers would easily be able to run this without a apache server.
+* Create a description page, so Rules are cleared discribed with screenshot.

 Please leave any suggestions/comments/ or contribute to make this game better.